hassan-ak/learn-graphql/step01_gql_queries_mutations_subscriptions/Readme.md

-# Queries and Mutations in gql
+# Queries, Mutations and Subscriptions in gql

 ## Fetching Data with Queries